MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/network-requirements.md

 |Gov US1|13.72.19.4, 52.227.143.223|

 > [!NOTE]
-> If you didn't specify a proxy when you set up the Cloud App Security SIEM agent, you need to allow http connections to http://ocsp.msocsp.com/ and ocsp.digicert.com on port 80.
+> If you didn't specify a proxy when you set up the Cloud App Security SIEM agent, you need to allow http connections on port 80 for the URLs listed on the [Azure TLS certificate changes](/azure/security/fundamentals/tls-certificate-changes#will-this-change-affect-me) page.
 This is used for checking certificate revocation status when you connect to the Cloud App Security portal.

 ## App connector